jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Protective Penguin/3 Lights Out/README.md

 ## Advanced Analysis

-**TODO** text
+Let's recap what we know/assume so far

+- *Font-Unix* contains 20 bytes, which is likely encrypted/encoded data.
+- A path string to `/tmp/.Font-Unix` is found in binary *i*.
+- Binary *i* also contains the path string `/usr/bin/lds`, which may be a reference to the provided file *lds*
+- *i* also contains the path string `/mnt/git-infrastructure/network-services.password`.

+It seems to be a good idea to dive deeper into binary *i* and find out what it is doing precisely.

 ### File *i*

-Loading the file *i* into [Cutter](https://cutter.re) at least for version 2.0.3 based on Rizin version 0.3.0.
+Loading the file *i* as it is into [Cutter](https://cutter.re) at least for version 2.0.3 based on Rizin version 0.3.0 crashes it completely.
+Great start. ;-)

+We could try to fix the (maybe deliberately corrupted) ELF headers ([Link](https://reverseengineering.stackexchange.com/questions/12316/fixing-corrupt-elf-header-field-e-shnum-for-use-in-gdb)).
+We don't have to though.

 Trying to open it in IDA Pro yields the warning message *SHT table size or offset is invalid*.
-We can still stare at some ARM assembly, but preliminary static analysis shows some weird looking code (we can fix later).
+We can still stare at some ARM assembly, but static analysis shows some weird looking code beginning @ `0x103EC`.

 ```nasm
 LOAD:000103D0 main                                    ; DATA XREF: start+20↑o